Right Drug, Right Patient, Right Time

 “I was really motivated by a family history of cancer, having lost my grandfather and other relatives as I was learning about the secrets of biology,” Dr. Curtis said.
 “It became apparent to me that we didn’t know quite as much as I thought we would at that point in time.”

-Building upon that research, Dr. Curtis received a translational grant from the V Foundation in 2016 focused upon developing personalized therapies.
+Building upon that breast cancer research, Dr. Curtis received a translational grant from the V Foundation in 2016 focused upon developing personalized therapies.
 The goal was to understand how patients may or may not benefit from chemotherapy.
 Chemotherapy is vitally important in cancer treatment today, but it can be toxic to the body.

-“We want to make sure that the patients that needed it receive it and those that don’t have to receive this drug or in instances where patients might not achieve sufficient benefit.
+“We want to make sure that the patients that need it receive it and those that don’t have to receive this drug or in instances where patients might not achieve sufficient benefit.
 We want to spare them that toxicity.”

 “We’re at a place in time where we have the opportunity to personalize those therapies,” Dr. Curtis said.
 “By that I mean delivering the right drug to the right patient at the right time, maximizing the efficacy of those agents and minimizing their toxicity but to do this we need to develop better biomarkers.”